Common areas

 Community events are events open to all tenants, where the purpose of the event is to support tenants or get tenants involved.
 Tenants and tenant-led groups may be eligible for coverage under Toronto Community Housing’s insurance policy.

-To find out how you can apply to use a non-residential space, read the Non-Residential Use of Space Policy for Tenants and Tenant-Led Groups or contact your Tenant Service Hub.
-You can also read more on our website about the booking and application process.
+To find out how to apply to use a non-residential space, read about the booking and application process or contact your Community Service Coordinator.
+You can also learn more in Non-Residential Use of Space Policy for Tenants and Tenant-Led Groups.

 Outdoor spaces